Tumetsu/FMI-weather-downloader/index.md

 ## Weatherdata license
 The data downloaded by this program is directly from FMI's server.
 User should follow the [license of the data described in FMI's service](http://ilmatieteenlaitos.fi/avoin-data-lisenssi).
+When using the data in your work, research etc. it is your responsibility to follow the guidelines and licenses of the FMI.

 ##Opensource